nikonico/logseq-plugin-kindle-notes/README.md

 # logseq-plugin-starter-template
-A quick and easy to use template to get you going from the get go
+A plugin to import your kindle notes and highlights